rayhook/portfolio/README.md

 # Welcome to my porfolio site

-I created to showcase projects I am proud of to users.
+I created this site to showcase my personal projects.